Paczesiowa/hsenv/README.md

 Misc
 ----

-hsenv has been tested on i386 Linux and FreeBSD systems, but it should work on any Posix platform.
-External (from tarball) GHC feature requires binary GHC distribution compiled for your platform, that can be extracted with tar and installed with "./configure --prefix=PATH; make install".
+hsenv has been tested on Linux, Mac OS X, and FreeBSD systems, but it should work on any POSIX platform.
+The external (from tarball) GHC feature requires a binary GHC distribution compiled for your platform which that can be extracted with tar and installed with "./configure --prefix=PATH; make install".

 FAQ
 ---